zzhhatthl/PoDDyHePo-projection/README.md

 prevalences.
 Given Current smoking and body weight

     # Current smoking
-    smopool <- PoDDyHePoPool(projection_with_knots, "smo")
+    smopool <- PoDDyHePoPool(projection_with_knots, "smo", sep_col = NULL)
-    PoDDyHePoPlot(smopool, year = 2017, "Current smoking")
+    PoDDyHePoPlot(smopool, year = 2017, title = "Current smoking", y_min = 0, y_max = 40)

     # Body weight
-    obepool <- PoDDyHePoPool(projection_with_knots, "obe")
+    obepool <- PoDDyHePoPool(projection_with_knots, "obe", sep_col = "obe")
-    PoDDyHePoPlot(obepool, year = 2017, "Body weight", sepvarlbl = c("Normal Weight", "Overweight", "Obesity"))
+    PoDDyHePoPlot(obepool, year = 2017, title = "BMI categories", y_min = 0, y_max = 75, sepvarlbl = c("Normal Weight", "Overweight", "Obesity"))

 In the function `PoDDyHePoPool`, the first argument is the data with projected values from *Step 4*, and the second argument is the main variable whose prevalences we aim to estimate.
+The third, `sep_col`, is the variable whose proportion needs to be calculated.
 In the function `PoDDyHePoPlot`, the first argument is the result from `PoDDyHePoPool`;
 the second argument is the maximum year in the observed data (In `testdata`, it is 2017), the third argument is the title for the figure.
+Arguments `y_min`, `y_max` are for setting the range of y-axis.
 When there is a variable has three or more levels, an extra argument `sepvarlbl` is available, which is to label the levels of this variable.
 Otherwise, the labels for the newly created variables will be `obe_0`, `obe_1` and `obe_2`.

+NB: Due the limitation of point type, `PoDDyHePoPlot` function does not support variable with more than five levels.

 The function PoDDyHePoPool returns the prevalences in numerical form.
 It gives you a table with year, prevalences and prediction intervals.